x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/automatically-answer-and-route-calls/enable-or-disable-speech-recognition.md

 ---
-title: "Enable or disable automatic speech recognition" ms.author: tonysmit
-author: tonysmit
-manager: scotv
-ms.date: 11/17/2014
-ms.audience: ITPro
-ms.topic: article
-ms.service: exchange-online
 localization_priority: Normal
-ms.assetid: 92b3b679-b503-4068-8e88-25ec0f4537ab
-description: "You can enable your Unified Messaging (UM) auto attendant for Automatic Speech Recognition (ASR).
+description: You can enable your Unified Messaging (UM) auto attendant for Automatic Speech Recognition (ASR).
 After you speech-enable a UM auto attendant, callers can respond verbally to auto attendant prompts and move through the menu system of the auto attendant.
 By default, an auto attendant isn't speech-enabled when you create it.
-After you speech-enable the auto attendant, callers can use only voice commands to navigate the auto attendant menu system, and touchtone inputs can't be used."
+After you speech-enable the auto attendant, callers can use only voice commands to navigate the auto attendant menu system, and touchtone inputs can't be used. ms.topic: article
+author: tonysmit
+ms.author: tonysmit
+ms.assetid: 92b3b679-b503-4068-8e88-25ec0f4537ab
+ms.date: 11/17/2014
+title: Enable or disable automatic speech recognition ms.collection: exchange-online ms.audience: ITPro ms.service: exchange-online
+manager: scotv

 ---

 # Enable or disable automatic speech recognition